 We like to visit classrooms before or after the workshop to get a sense for the institution, audience and special interests of faculty.
 This can also create space for deeper conversation about a particular class or teaching question.
 You can find testimonials and a list of past and upcoming workshops below.

-Through August 2020 some of the workshops for committed college faculty are funded through the NSF.
-We decide which workshops are funded based on institution, goals, location, topics, etc. We ask that a local organizer be in charge of registering participants, finding a space to run the workshop in and organizing lunch or snack provisions.
+If the workshop is in person, we ask that a local organizer be in charge of registering participants, finding a space to run the workshop in and organizing lunch or snack provisions.
 See here for suggestions for planning a workshop.

-We also run traveling workshops for the K-12 level which may not be supported by the NSF.
-If you are interested in being a local organizer of a K-12 workshop, please contact us to find out about costs and locations.
+We also run workshops for K-12 teachers.
 We have done workshops at the elementary, middle and high school level and enjoy particularly connecting inquiry-based teaching with the common core practice standards.

 Instead of attending or hosting a workshop you can also come visit us! :)